 OBD Tracker is also a positioning device.
 It also contains many features.
-It is easier to install and use, and is more suitable for vehicle tracking.
+It is easier to install and use and is more suitable for vehicle tracking.
 The OBD port plugged into the car is ready for use.
 The field of application is more extensive.
-This article will talk about the function and working methods of OBD GPS Tracker.
+This article will talk about the function and working methods of the OBD GPS Tracker.

 What is an OBD port?

 The OBD GPS Tracker is installed directly in the vehicle’s onboard diagnostic port.
 Plug and play.
 Wired GPS Tracker is usually installed behind the dashboard.
-Hard wiring with ignition, power，and ground.
+Hardwiring with ignition, power, and ground.
 This is the most fundamental difference between the two.
 Both Trackers have their own advantages.
 What are the advantages and disadvantages of their respective differences?
 Let me say below:

-The OBD GPS Tracker can use directly connected to the vehicle OBD port.
+The OBD GPS Tracker can use directly connected to the vehicle’s OBD port.
 So you can install OBD equipment yourself, saving time and money.
 Besides, OBD can also record transmission vehicle diagnostic data.
 It can be used in large fleets other than private cars.
 For example, bus management and logistics.
 The disadvantage is that it is easy to remove.
-When the thief wants to steal your car, know where to find them.
+When a thief wants to steal your car, know where to find them.

 After the OBD Tracker is inserted into the car, it can collect car information.
 You can record remotely or listen in real time.
 Some OBD Tracker types also provide vehicle problem diagnosis.